 Personal Leave.
 In unusual circumstances, students may need to interrupt their study at the College for health or personal reasons.
 In addition, students may take a personal leave of absence to pursue an internship or other non-academic experience.
 Accordingly, the College permits students in good standing to apply to the dean of students or an associate dean of students for a personal leave of absence.
-A leave of absence form must be completed by the student.
-If a dean approves the leave of absence, students must also meet with representatives from the Office of the Registrar and Student Financial Services.
+A leave-of-absence form must be completed by the student.
+Students must also meet with representatives from the Office of the Registrar and Student Financial Services.
 Students are advised that some education loan repayments may begin if a student is on a personal leave.
 Students on a personal leave may take up to two courses elsewhere in the United States for Bates credit, subject to the transfer policies outlined above.
 The College guarantees reinstatement to the student at the end of the specified leave period, provided a registration deposit is made by 1 August for the first semester and 1 December for the second semester.

 College Venture Program.
-Bates, in cooperation with Brown, Holy Cross, Swarthmore, Vassar, and Wesleyan, offers a noncredit internship placement service for students who choose to interrupt undergraduate education by taking a personal leave of absence.
-Students who elect not to be in attendance for Short Term may also use this program to secure employment from mid-April to September.
-A limited number of half-year or fullyear placements are available for recent graduates.
-The student may choose employment from nearly three hundred career-entry positions in a wide variety of fields.
-This service is often used by students to test their interests in various careers.
+Bates, in cooperation with Brown, Holy Cross, Swarthmore, Vassar, and Wesleyan, offers a noncredit internship placement service for students who choose to interrupt their undergraduate education by taking a personal leave of absence.
+Students who elect not to attend during Short Term may also use this program to secure employment from mid-April to September.
+A limited number of half-year or full-year placements are available for recent graduates.
+Students may use this service and the other internship opportunities available through the Office of Career Services to explore career interests.